National Curriculum (Emergency Life Support Skills) Bill

 Groups Affected

-- Secondary school and special school pupils in England: They will be required to receive emergency life support skills training.
+- Secondary school pupils in England: They will be required to receive emergency life support skills training.

-- Secondary school and special school teachers in England: They will need to be trained to deliver the new curriculum content.
+- Secondary school teachers in England: They will need to deliver the new curriculum component, requiring potential training and resources.

-- The Department for Education: Responsible for overseeing the implementation and monitoring of the new curriculum requirements.
+- The Department for Education: Responsible for implementing the changes and managing associated costs.

 Powered by nyModel